dropdog/docs/docs/development.md

 ```

 ### Reporting issues (error etc)
 There are many kind of issues.
 Most of the times here we refer to a bug or support issue.
 Not to a Task.

+Tasks are also issues but with a different label.

 - First search, then submit an issue.
 - Create the issue only on Github.
 - There must be only one unique issue and no duplicates.

 - On the issue you must include
   - steps to reproduce the issue
   - files that are related